- There are over 600,000 bridges in the United States – each with its own unique story and characteristics.

 #2 Mike O’Callaghan–Pat Tillman Memorial Bridge

-The 900-feet (274m) Mike O’Callaghan–Pat Tillman Memorial Bridge traverses the Colorado River between Arizona and Nevada.
+The 900-foot (274m) Mike O’Callaghan–Pat Tillman Memorial Bridge traverses the Colorado River between Arizona and Nevada.
 The bridge is located about 30 miles southeast of Las Vegas.
 Interstate 11 and U.S. Highway 93 cross the Colorado River on this bridge.

 The country’s second-highest bridge is jointly named in honor of Mike O’Callaghan, who served as Nevada’s governor from 1971 to 1979, and Pat Tillman, a former American football player for the Arizona Cardinals.
 Tillman died in Afghanistan while serving in the U.S. Army.

 Because there are great views of the Hoover Dam from the memorial bridge, it’s no wonder the bridge is also called the Hoover Dam Bypass.
 It was the main part of the Hoover Dam Bypass project, which redirected U.S. 93 from its old course along the top of Hoover Dam.
 This new route also eliminated multiple hairpin corners and blind curves.

 In the 1960s, authorities deemed the U.S. 93 route unsafe and unsuitable for anticipated traffic loads.
 Thus, representatives of Arizona and Nevada, along with federal agencies, worked together from 1998 to 2001 to choose the ideal route for a different river crossing.
 The Federal Highway Administration eventually chose the route in March 2001.
 It would span the Colorado River about 1,500 feet (457m) downstream of the Hoover Dam.